badgirlbongi/bongihub/workflow.md

 01/08/2024
-Folder (projects) subfolder (TOURza)
+bongihub/projects/TOURza
--Done updating info and pictures on the gauteng.html -Done updating info and pictures on the easterncape.html
++ Done updating info and pictures on the gauteng.html
++ Done updating info and pictures on the easterncape.html

 01/09/2024
-Folder (projects) subfolder (TOURza)
+bongihub/projects/TOURza
--changed the about picture on the about.html
++ changed the about picture on the about.html
--Done updating info and pictures on the kwazulunatal.html -Done updating info and pictures on the limpopo.html -Done updating info and pictures on the mpumalanga.html -Done updating info and pictures on the northwest.html
++  Done updating info and pictures on the kwazulunatal.html
++ Done updating info and pictures on the limpopo.html
++ Done updating info and pictures on the mpumalanga.html
++ Done updating info and pictures on the northwest.html

 01/10/2024
-Folder (projects) subfolder (TOURza)
+bongihub/projects/TOURza
--Done updating info and pictures on the weesterncape.html -encountered a db error for saving the comment when rating the place files (process.php(ine 21) anyprovince.html)
++ Done updating info and pictures on the weesterncape.html
+- encountered a db error for saving the comment when rating the place files (process.php(ine 21) anyprovince.html)

 01/11/2024
-Folder (projects) subfolder (TOURza)
+bongihub/projects/TOURza
--replaced "reviews" with provinces on all provinces files
++ replaced "reviews" with provinces on all provinces files
++ did research on how to add view more link to display the information in cards (testing on easterncape.html)
++ added jquery script link
++ added jscript functions to control the viewmore link
++ added css to hide the fulltext on style.css